 Australian residents make a capital gain or capital loss if a CGT event happens to any of their assets anywhere in the world.
-As a general rule, foreign residents make a capital gain or capital loss only if a CGT event happens:
+As a general rule, foreign residents make a capital gain or capital loss only if a CGT event happens to a CGT asset that is 'taxable Australian property' (see page 16).